jessesquires/jessesquires.com/linkedout.md

 <p class="text-muted"><i>Last updated: June 2021</i></p>

 After working for a number of years as a full-time employee at various companies, I went independent at the end of 2019.
 I'm currently focusing on my own apps and open source projects, while doing contract work for various clients.
+You can [hire me]({% link hire-me.md %}).

 {% assign resume = site.data.resume %}